Gexkill/sweng2/CI/buglist.md

   - commented code without any reason from line `6513` to `6558`
   - commented code without any reason from line `6574` to `6612`

+#### Java source files

+  - no javaDoc for method `getSessionListeners`
+  - no javaDoc for method `getDefaultWebXml`
+  - no javaDoc for method `setStartupTime`
+  - no javaDoc for method `getTldScanTime`
+  - no javaDoc for method `setTldScanTime`
+  - no javaDoc for method `setJvmRoute`
+  - no javaDoc for method `getJvmRoute`
+  - no javaDoc for method `getEngineName`
+  - no javaDoc for method `setEngineName`
+  - no javaDoc for method `getJ2EEApplication`
+  - no javaDoc for method `setJ2EEApplication`
+  - no javaDoc for method `getJ2EEServer`
+  - no javaDoc for method `setJ2EEServer`
+  - no javaDoc for method `setUseMyFaces`
+  - no javaDoc for method `isUseMyFaces`
+  - no javaDoc for method `setReload`
+  - no javaDoc for method `isReload`
+  - no javaDoc for method `setEmbedded`
+  - no javaDoc for method `isEmbedded`
+  - no javaDoc for method `addFilterDef(FilterDef, boolean, boolean)`
+  - no javaDoc for method `setJspConfigDescriptor`
+  - no javaDoc for method `setEffectiveMajorVersion`
+  - no javaDoc for method `setEffectiveMinorVersion`
+  - no javaDoc for method `addInstanceListener(InstanceListener)`
+  - no javaDoc for method `setServletContainerInitializerInterestList`
+  - no javaDoc for method `getHostname`
+  - no javaDoc for method `sendNotification`
+  - no javaDoc for method `create`
+  - no javaDoc for method `startRecursive`
+  - no javaDoc for method `getState`
+  - no javaDoc for method `isEventProvider`
+  - no javaDoc for method `isStatisticsProvider`
+  - no javaDoc for method `sessionCreatedEvent`
+  - no javaDoc for method `sessionDestroyedEvent`
+  - no javaDoc for method `sessionRejectedEvent`
+  - no javaDoc for method `sessionExpiredEvent`
+  - no javaDoc for method `sessionPersistedStartEvent`
+  - no javaDoc for method `sessionPersistedEndEvent`
+  - no javaDoc for method `sessionActivatedStartEvent`
+  - no javaDoc for method `sessionActivatedEndEvent`
+  - no javaDoc for method `sessionPassivatedStartEvent`
+  - no javaDoc for method `sessionPassivatedEndEvent`
+  - no javaDoc for class `RestrictedServletContextListener`
+  - no javaDoc for method `RestrictedServletContextListener#getNestedListener`